-In the majors, Connors hit eight career home runs in 52 major league games.
-In 1938, he had a three-home run game for the White Sox.
+In the majors, Connors hit 8 career home runs in 52 major league games.
+In 1938, he had a three-home run game for the Chicago White Sox.
 He has the fewest home runs of any player who had three in a single major league game.
-(Rafael Palmeiro, in contrast, hit 569 HR without a 3 HR game.)
+Rafael Palmeiro, in contrast, hit 569 HR without a three-homer game.

 Connors was a decorated veteran of World War II, serving in the U.S. Army, 1st Battalion, 517th Parachute Infantry.
 He fought in battles in southern France, the Ardennes, the Rhineland, Central Europe and North Africa.
 The recipient of several medals and citations, including the Bronze Arrowhead and WWII Victory Medal, Mervin received an honorable discharge in August, 1945.

 He was a member of Teamsters Union local #70, and was retired from Vern's Trucking Service.
 He was a lifetime member of the Association of Professional Ball Players of America and St. Joseph's Catholic Church in Berkeley, CA and had graduated from Berkeley High School in 1931.